chad-lim/CASH-ME-OUSSIDE/README.md

 # Cash-Me-Ousside
 Finance management application developed during HackFSU '17 by Chad Lim

-\nIdea dreamt up by Chad Lim and Kareem Hunte
+Idea dreamt up by Chad Lim and Kareem Hunte

 This application is designed with students and student organizations in mind.
 At the moment this application only runs through terminal and simply organizes budgets by name